 So what’s new in Vaadin 7?

 The community is very active and professional and we have had good discussions and a lot of feedback about how to make Vaadin better.
 And we did make 7 better.
 We implemented a good number of new features in Vaadin 7.
-You can check out the full list here, and you will notice that this release includes a lot of internal changes.

 The most prominent change is that Google Web Toolkit (GWT) is now an integrated part of Vaadin.
 In practice it means better support for client-side widget development and even the possibility to create offline applications with Vaadin.
 This gives us also better control over everything which will help us fix issues in GWT more quickly.